DSTYK

 Dual serine/threonine and tyrosine protein kinase is an enzyme that in humans is encoded by the DSTYK gene.

 This protein is also known as the Dusty protein kinase and the Receptor interacting protein 5 (RIP5).

-This gene encodes a dual serine/threonine and tyrosine protein kinase which is expressed in multiple tissues.
+This gene encodes a dual-specificity kinase which is expressed in multiple tissues.
 Multiple alternatively spliced transcript variants have been found, but the biological validity of some variants has not been determined.

 In melanocytic cells RIPK5 gene expression may be regulated by MITF.

 Mutations in this gene have been associated with hereditary spastic paraplegia type 23.